okonomichiyaki/supercat/080-mobilization.md

 # Mobilization - Move | Influence

-✦ Does bot have no starport and no claims?
+✦ (ignore for Flagship) Does bot have no starport and no claims?

 - Can bot Move to get new claims? <span style="font-size: 12px;">[10]</span>

 <#ifdef campaign>
-✦ Does bot have no starport and cannot Build upgrades or armor at the Flagship planet?
+✦ (Flagship only) Does bot have no starport and cannot Build upgrades or armor at the Flagship planet?

 - Can bot Move Flagship to planet matching unbuilt upgrades or armor? <span style="font-size: 12px;">[11]</span>
 <#endif>